weiborao/Cisco-sdwan-tools/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/weiborao/Cisco-sdwan-tools)

-# Cisco-sdwan-config-tool
+# Cisco-sdwan-tools

+[TOC]

-## 1. What does the tool do?
+## 1. What do the tools do?

-- This SDWAN tool help user to quickly export device config data to a .json file.
+- This SDWAN tools help user to quickly export device config data to a .json file.
 And user can edit it by text editor, and then push the config back to vManage;
 - This tool can get and push the devices with CLI templates as well as Feature templates;
 - This tool supports single tenant vManage as well as Multi-tenant vManage.
 - The sdwan_policy.py script helps user to quickly create site-list, tloc-list and control policy, and assemble them together to create a vSmart policy.